Maia-Everett/lintian.eu/_posts/2024-08-30-warcraft-retrospective-33.md

 [^pandaren]: Plus a third hero, a pandaren brewmaster, if we managed to win the secret mission.

 [^draenei]: They look nothing like the draenei the Warcraft Wiki article is about, and there's a reason for this: those draenei were retconned in.
 We're looking at the pre-retcon version of the race.

+[^illidan]: Illidan's inventory carries over from the previous campaign, so it's possible to load him full of top tier items, including the Shadow Orb originally assembled by Maiev.